 We believe in the absolute deity of the Son of God, our Lord Jesus Christ, and in the absolute humanity of our Lord through his virgin birth (Phil 2:1-8; Luke 1:26-28).
 We believe that Jesus Christ lived a sinless life, though he was tempted at all points in his humanity.
 We believed that he suffered in our place and died to satisfy God’s justice for our sin (1 Timothy 2:5).
 We believe in his bodily, physical resurrection, his ascension into heaven where he sits at the right hand of the Father, and that Jesus will one day physically return in glory and power (John 17:5; 2 Timothy 2:10; Mark 16:6; Luke 24:6-7; Acts 10:24).

-We believe the Holy Spirit is the Lord, one in being with both the Father and the Son, who convicts the world concerning sin, righteousness, and judgment.
+We believe the Holy Spirit is the Lord, one being with both the Father and the Son, who convicts the world concerning sin, righteousness, and judgment.
 The Holy Spirit regenerates the lost.
-He is the gift of the Father and of Christ to the church, indwelling all believers, sealing them in the body of Christ unto the day of redemption.
 He is the divine teacher who guides believers into all truth.
-We, as believers, should display the fruit of the Spirit that comes with abiding in the Holy Spirit (John 14:26; John 16:7-11; 2 Corinthians 3:17-18).
+We, as believers, should display the fruits of the Spirit that come with abiding in the Holy Spirit (John 14:26; John 16:7-11; 2 Corinthians 3:17-18).

 We believe that the gifts of the Holy Spirit that we see exercised in the Scriptures have not ceased with the death of the last Apostle or the closing of the New Testament canon.
 They are available today, imparted by the Spirit, and are to be eagerly desired and practiced in submission to the Holy Spirit speaking through Scripture (1 Corinthians 12:7-11; Romans 8:11).

 We believe sin entered the world through Adam’s original sin (Romans 5:12).
 Sin is every lack of conformity to the will of God or transgression of the law of God.
-Sin is manifest in the selfishness, rebellion, and total depravity of man’s heart, conscience and conduct before God and man (Galatians 5:19-21).
+Sin is manifest in the selfishness and rebellion of man’s heart, conscience and actions before God and man (Galatians 5:19-21).

 We believe that there is one holy and universal church consisting of people from every nation, from all tribes and peoples and languages, united spiritually in our Lord Jesus Christ (John 17:23; Galatians 3:26-28; Rev 7:9).